ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 - Every inventory item.
 - Every item found in the five kinds of shops.
-- The Heart Containers and Waters of Life found in Take Any caves.
 - Optionally, Triforce Fragments can be shuffled to be within dungeons, or anywhere.
 - Optionally, enemy-held items and room clear items (except maps and compasses) can be included in the shuffle, along with their slots